PowerApps Rocks!

 The OnStart property in PowerApps is super important to get right.
 Its the place to communicate critical info about your app to developers (and your future self) as well as setup users for a good experience.
 So how do you craft a great OnStart config?

-I'll break down each piece, then provide a complete example below.
+I'll break down each piece I put in OnStart, then provide a complete example below.

 Start with the important stuff

 As shown in the post Wheres the Code!?, the first place to find critical PowerApps code is the App OnStart property.
-Place the most important comments about your app here.
-Author, change log, special logic, key functionality, etc. OnStart provides a centralized place for simple documentation that travels with the app.
+Start off with a copyright notice and a link to the change log.
+OnStart provides a centralized place for simple documentation that travels with the app.
 Keep it short and concise.
 The curious can always reach out directly for more info.

 Example: